 Potential optimization of the project includes the additional expansion of the current oxide material, which may have the potential to increase the project's overall IRR and NPV by increasing the throughput during the oxide phase.
 During the 2017 season a total of 27 holes were drilled in an area to the north of the current resource area.
 Using results of the previously completed RAB (Rotary Air Blast) drilling, ground resistivity and soil geochemistry, a series of vertical holes, spaced roughly 50 metres apart were drilled.
-The hole pattern was designed to determine if the current oxide resource could be expanded to the north as well as to establish boundaries to the current oxide resource at Golden Summit to the north with the majority of the holes returning average grades above the internal cut-off used in the PEA .
+The hole pattern was designed to determine if the current oxide resource could be expanded to the north as well as to establish boundaries to the current oxide resource.
+The results of the 2017 program demonstrated the potential for expansion of the current oxide resource at Golden Summit to the north with the majority of the holes returning average grades above the internal cut-off used in the PEA .
 The oxide cap is contained largely within the upper 200 feet (60 metres) of the resource.
 To date resource drilling has been confined to a 300 metre by 1.5 km area (approx. 110 acres) however the entire Golden Summit project area covers 13,000 acres and hosts numerous other significant exploration targets with potential to host additional resources, all of which have an oxide cap in the upper 200 feet (60 metres).